shanjon/nr1-ingest-metric-script/README.md

 **Note**: The Period you configure when setting up the script should match the value you set in the script’s `HOURS` variable - i.e., if the script is set to query ingest for the past hour (i.e., `HOURS` = 1), the script should run every hour so that the results also correspond to ingestion for the past hour.

 ## including custom events
-If you want to include any custom event(s) in your data ingestion metric, you will need to incorporate the following into the script:
+You can also update the script to include any custom event(s) in your data ingestion metric.
 Within the `STATEMENTS` multi-dimensional array, add an additional array that includes 2 elements (delimited by commas):
-A query that returns data ingestion estimate for each custom event.
+  1. A query that returns data ingestion estimate for each custom event
-A label for the `ingestType`
+  2. A label for the `ingestType`

-For example:<br>
+For example:
 ``"SELECT bytecountestimate()/10e8 FROM “Purchase” SINCE “ + HOURS + “ hours ago LIMIT MAX”, “Custom Events”``

-Optional - If you want to facet on the custom event(s) as well, add this as the last element in the array and  define within the list of VARIABLES that third variable for the custom event’s faceted attribute (e.g., var `FACET_CUSTOMEVENTS` = `'payment.processor’`).
+_Optional_ - If you want to facet on the custom event(s) as well, add this as the last element in the array and  define within the list of `VARIABLES` that third variable for the custom event’s faceted attribute (e.g., var `FACET_CUSTOMEVENTS` = `'payment.processor’`).

 For example:<br>
 ``"SELECT bytecountestimate()/10e8 FROM “Purchase” SINCE “ + HOURS + “ hours ago LIMIT MAX”, “Custom Events”, FACET_CUSTOMEVENTS``

 ## thank u
+Andrew Lozoya for providing the original script to publish a custom event to the Event API<br>
+Sam Chung for your troubleshooting genius